k-Color Multi-Robot Motion Planning: Introduction

 In recent years, the \emph{sampling-based} approach for motion-planning problems has become increasingly popular due to its efficiency, simplicity and the fact that it is applicable to a wide range of problems.
 Unlike the complete planners that explicitly build the \emph{configuration space} of a given problem, the state of all possible configurations of a robot, sampling-based algorithms construct an implicit representation of a robot configuration space by sampling this space for valid robot placements and connecting nearby samples.
 The connections between samples form a \emph{roadmap} whose vertices describe valid placements for the robot and the edges represent valid paths from one placement to the other.
 Due to the implicit representation of the configuration space and their simplicity, sampling-based algorithms tend to be much faster than complete planners in practice, and are applicable to problems with a large number of dofs such as the multi-robot problem.
 Although these algorithms are not complete, many of them are \emph{probabilistically complete}, that is, they are guaranteed to find a solution, if one exists, given sufficient amount of time.
 Examples of such algorithms are the PRM algorithm~\cite{kslo-prm} by Kavraki et al. and the RRT algorithm~\cite{l-rert} by Kuffner and LaValle.
 Such algorithms can be easily extended to the multi-robot case by considering the fleet of robots as one large composite robot~\cite{sl-upp}.
 Several tailor-made sampling-based algorithms have been proposed for the multi-robot case~\cite{hh-hmp,so-cppmr}.
 For more information on sampling-based algorithms see, e.g., ~\cite{l-pa}.

 An abstract form of the multi-robot motion planning problem is the \emph{pebble motion on graphs problem}~\cite{kms-cpmg}.
-This is a general case of the famous \emph{15-puzzle}~\cite{l-mp} where pebbles occupying distinct vertices of a given graph are moved from one set of vertices to another, where the pebbles are bound to move on the edges of the graph.
+This is a general case of the famous \emph{15-puzzle} where pebbles occupying distinct vertices of a given graph are moved from one set of vertices to another, where the pebbles are bound to move on the edges of the graph.
 In~\cite{cdp-rgg} an unlabeled version of the pebble problem is discussed, as well as other variants, such as a grid topology of the graph.
 In~\cite{gh-mcpm} the feasibility of a $k$-color variant of the pebble problem on a general graphs is discussed.
 We also mention the work \cite{lb-eccmr} where an algorithm is given for a fairly general pebble problem.
-A recent work by Wagner et al.~\cite{wmc-ppp12} combines their technique for multi-agent pathfinding in discrete environments~\cite{wc-cmpp11} with an implicit representation of the roadmap, presented by \v{S}vestka and Overmars~\cite{so-cppmr}, to yield an efficient algorithm for the fully-colored multi-robot motion planning problem. \rsubbefore
+A recent work by Wagner et al.~\cite{wmc-ppp12} combines their technique for multi-agent pathfinding in discrete environments~\cite{wc-cmpp11} with an implicit representation of the roadmap, presented by \v{S}vestka and Overmars~\cite{so-cppmr}, to yield an efficient algorithm for the fully-colored multi-robot motion planning problem.
+In the Conclusion section we discuss more remote variants of multi-robot motion planning.